-Ransomware is a form of malicious software that uses encryption to prevent users from accessing their data.
+Ransomware is malicious software that uses encryption to prevent users from accessing their data.
 Usually, a ransom payment is demanded from the victim before giving access to the encrypted data.
-An ignorant act as simple as clicking on a phishing link could set off a situation that could put your important business or personal data at risk of being lost forever.
+An ignorant act as simple as clicking on a phishing link could put your important business or personal data at risk of being lost forever.

-A research published on Statista revealed that the number of enterprises victimized to have gone up from 62.4% in 2020 to 68.5% in 2021.
+Research published on Statista revealed that the number of enterprises victimized has gone up from 62.4% in 2020 to 68.5% in 2021.

-The ransomware attacks experienced in the past are mostly a result of poor defense practices by its victims.
-You should know that corporate networks are no longer the only target of these cybercriminals as they also attack home computers as well.
+The ransomware attacks experienced in the past are primarily a result of poor defense practices by its victims.
+You should know that corporate networks are no longer the only target of these cybercriminals as they also attack home computers.

 To avoid falling victim to ransomware, take the following steps to protect your devices.

 1. Use Reliable Antivirus Software To Protect Your Device From Ransomware

 The fact that there are several antivirus software out there makes it necessary to ensure that the antivirus you use is a reputable one.
 The best antivirus software package to use would be the ones that offer ransomware spotting add-ons.
 This feature enables the antivirus to detect anything exhibiting the behavior of ransomware easily before the system gets infected.
 You need to use reputable antivirus software and a firewall on your device to protect from ransomware and also ensure to keep your antivirus software up to date.

 Ransomware finds its way into a device, usually by tricking someone into installing it.
 To prevent your employees and users from being tricked into clicking a wrong link and ignorantly installing malicious software, a smart strategy is to use content scanning and email filtering.
 This will ensure that every mail going to your users is free of ransomware links before getting to them.
 You can also train your users to identify suspicious emails, but ultimately, you cannot be too careful.
 Scan and filter every email before it reaches your users to be safe from ransomware.